algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Functional_Specification.md

 ##### 5.1 Aurélia

-  Aurélia, HARFANG®3D developer since 2018, living near Orléans.
-She write her code and have the idea of what she could would a thing but she code this in F#.
-But HARFANG®3D 3D can't take F#.
-She write an email to put F#  in the code list.
-And permit to her and customers to do in F#.
-If they can't she will have to find a language that is in HARFANG®3D and that can do the same thing
+  Aurélia is an F# developer.
+She writes her code in F#.
+But HARFANG®3D doesn't support F#.
+So she do the same thing in different peogram language.

 ##### 5.2 Jean-Marc

-  Jean-Marc, developer in an IT services company and Python dev.
+  Jean-Marc is developer in an IT services company and Python dev.
 He would like to make a wallpaper for a project.
 So he made a code in python in the HARFANG® Framework application.
 And then he put the code given by HARFANG® Framework into HARFANG® Studio.

 ##### 5.3 Baptiste